Warcraft-GoA-Development-Team/Warcraft-Guardians-of-Azeroth/CONTRIBUTING.md

 4. DO NOT make character attributes higher than 30 (40 maximum).
 Having a higher value than this breaks certain vanilla events.

+General Repository Information:

+1. If your pull request is currently a work in progress and requires more commits before review/finalization, please write in "(WIP)" at the end of your pull request title.
+This will have GitHub mark it as a pull request that should not be merged yet.